USS Ross (DDG-71): Service history

 After commissioning, Ross set sail for a Combat Systems Ship Qualification Trial, which lasted six weeks, and then sailed back to Pascagoula for three months for her Post Shakedown Availability (PSA).
 She was then returned to her homeport of Portsmouth, Virginia, and completed the Basic Training Phase: Engineering Certification, CART II, TSTA I, and III, Cruise Missile Tactical Qualification, Final Evaluation Period (FEP), and Logistics Management Assessment.

 Ross completed her Intermediate Training Phase and set sail early in 1999 as part of Carrier Group 8, led by Theodore Roosevelt.
 The group sortied for a Joint Task Force Exercise to prepare for an upcoming six-month deployment set to commence on 26 March 1999.
 During this deployment to the Mediterranean Sea and Adriatic Sea Ross participated in Operation Allied Force.
 On 22 September, she returned to Naval Station Norfolk.

 On 15 May 2000, she set sail for Northern Europe in order to participate in the Baltic Operations (BALTOPS) 2000.
 She served as the flagship for the Commander of Carrier Group Eight, and together with the destroyer Peterson operated with more than 50 ships from the numerous European countries.
 During these exercises Ross visited Stockholm, Sweden, and Kiel, Germany, before returning to the United States in late June.

 On 16 October 2001, Ross was deployed to the Mediterranean Sea and Persian Gulf in support of Operation Enduring Freedom, and conducting operations in support of the U.N. resolutions against Iraq.
 During this deployment, Ross was again part of the Theodore Roosevelt Battle Group.

+On 11 September 2001, Ross was underway on a three-hour notice in response to the September 11 attacks, acting temporarily as a Regional Air Defense Commander in support of Commander, North American Air Defense Command.
+Ross was also recognized that year with the Arizona Memorial Trophy for being the most combat ready ship in the US Navy.

 On 6 June 2005, a .50 caliber machine gun on her deck fired while leaving a shipyard.
 The single .50 caliber bullet struck a nearby barge and two washing machines within the barge.
 The gun was discharged while performing a check on its firing operation.

 Later in 2005, Ross participated in UNITAS 47-06 in place of the cruiser Thomas S. Gates due to the damage to Pascagoula created by Hurricane Katrina.
 Ross enjoyed liberty in Curaçao, St. Maarten, and Rio de Janeiro, while participating in the multi-ship exercise with naval forces from Argentina, Brazil, Chile, Spain, and Uruguay.
 During the return home, Ross encountered heavy seas at high speeds resulting in a tear in her hull.
 The crew isolated her flooding and performed de-watering during the remainder of the journey up the Atlantic coast eventually arriving in Norfolk in time for Thanksgiving.